JJRC Q46 Speed Runner RC Car Review

 A controller is included.
 It’s a 2.4GHz system, with a trigger for speed and a wheel for direction.
 It’s possible to adjust the trim of the wheels, but mine was already perfect.

-I found the trigger to just be too sensitive.
+I found the trigger to be just too sensitive.
 I’d go from crawling to flat out much quicker than I intended.
 I want a longer travel, smoother ramp controller.
-I think the controller though, is quite cheap – if you can source another, better one, this car will be even more fun.
+I think the controller, though, is quite cheap – if you can source another, better one, this car will be even more fun.
 It’s powered by 3xAA cells.

 The car has an on/off switch, too.
 It’s on the bottom, toward the front right.
 Very easy to access (unlike the JJRC Q39).